jameshosken/nyuad-heuristics-jterm2017/DAY_04_Functions_Statistics/README.md

   - Functions help you segment your code for readability, and code reusability.
   - Functions can make use of an *input*, a *process* and an *output*.

+2. Files
+  - `open("filename.ext", permission ("r", "w", "a"))`
+  - Do stuff with file
+  - Close file

  ## Statistics

- 1. Modify to work in python 3
+ 1. Modify code to work in python 3
+ 2. Run through code to see what happens.